ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/nada_in_zilch/attributes.markdown

  ## [Command]

-Allows for a class to be hooked into the command system such that it shows up, and can be ran, from Zero's Search Window.
+Allows for a class to be hooked into the command system such that it shows up, and can be ran, from Zilch's Search Window.
 The following Paste provides a template for a custom Command that creates an object based on an archetype, allowing the user to make their own "Create" commands similar to `CreateCube` and `CreateSphere`:

 ```
 [Command(autoRegister:true)]